 So what’s my dream US trip?

-Steve and I have been dreaming of the trip we’re currently doing in the USA for years.
+Steve and I have been dreaming of our California road trip for years.
 It started with San Francisco and then stretched all the way down the coast to San Diego, even adding trips to Portland and New York on either end.
 So when Brand USA asked me to write about my dream US trip, my first thought was: I’m already doing it!
 But then I realised that there are so many other trips we’re dreaming of for the future too: New Orleans; the Disney parks in Florida (I can’t wait for Otis to be old enough for them!); so many of the national parks; and I’m also really keen on exploring the East coast, as well as spending more time in Austin.
 We’re going to have to keep coming back!

 For the purpose of this blog post, I’m going to dream about what I’d do if we had another few weeks for this trip.
 What places would I add and what would we do there?
 I’ve used the new Visit The USA holiday planner tool to map it out.